edjust/edjust/README.md

 - Graduated in Computer Engineering;
 - Implements clean, readable, testable and scalable codes;
 - Always looks for ways to optimize workflows and improve team efficiency;
-- Experienced in working with databases, APIs, and backend frameworks;
+- Experienced in working with databases, APIs, and backend frameworks.
-- Constantly seeks to stay up-to-date with the latest trends and technologies in the industry;
-- His main focus is to work with microservices and systems scalability of web apps;
-- Communicative, friendly and enjoys being part of a collaborative environment.

 #### Skills: